ascorbic/unpic/CONTRIBUTING.md

    (`src/providers/[provider].ts`) and types for provider-specific operations and options.
 2. A test file (`src/providers/[provider].test.ts`)
-3. Types added to `src/providers/types.ts`
-4. Example URLs in `src/demo/examples.json`
+3. Example URLs in `src/demo/examples.json`
-5. Detection domains or paths in `data`
+4. Detection domains or paths in `data` if appropriate
+5. Adding to the types and exports in:
+   - `src/providers/types.ts`
+   - `src/types.ts`
+   - `src/extract.ts`
+   - `src/transform.ts`

 ## Core Concepts and Utilities